wangvei/pydefect/docs_rst/tutorial.md

 - [Y. Kumagai*, N. Tsunoda, and F. Oba, Point defects and p-type doping in ScN from first principles, Phys.
 Rev. Applied, 9 034019 (2018).](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.9.034019)
 - [N. Tsunoda, Y. Kumagai*, A. Takahashi, and F. Oba, Electrically benign defect behavior in ZnSnN2 revealed from first principles, Phys.
 Rev. Applied, 10 011001 (2018).](https://journals.aps.org/prapplied/abstract/10.1103/PhysRevApplied.10.011001)

-Due to such a situation, it is important to see the defect levels and judge if the carriers create the PHS or defect localized states. pydefect show the calculated eigenvalues and the band-edge states by the `eigenvalues` (=`eig`) sub-command
+Therefore, it is important to see the defect levels and judge if the carriers create the PHS or defect localized states. pydefect show the calculated eigenvalues and the band-edge states by the `eigenvalues` (=`eig`) sub-command
 ```
 python ~/my_bin/pydefect/pydefect/main.py eig --defect_dir . --unitcell ../../unitcell/unitcell.json --perfect ../perfect/dft_results.json -s eig.png